davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

     ```

 #### Extra Puzzles
-There's no extra credit, but if you want to work on a couple additional puzzles:
+For a modest amount of extra credit on your homework assignments!

-- (Mild) Write a method called `runningSum` that inputs two integers `low` and `high`, and adds all numbers between `low` to `high` (inclusive), and returns this sum.
+- (Mild: +1pt) Write a method called `runningSum` that inputs two integers `low` and `high`, and adds all numbers between `low` to `high` (inclusive), and returns this sum.
 If `low` is greater than `high`, then you must exchange these values before proceeding with the summation.

     Clues:
     - Hmm there seems to be a definite beginning and end to this problem.